-In a story that there is a correction from their original story on March 13, 2009 that Officer Rafael Lora faces first degree manslaughter charges in New York for the deadly shooting of Fermin Arzu, 41, in May 2007.
+In a story that there is a correction from their original story on March 13, 2009, that Officer Rafael Lora faces a first-degree manslaughter charge in New York for the deadly shooting of Fermin Arzu, 41, in May 2007.

 Lora’s account states that when he opened the passenger door Arzu attacked him in the face with something he had gotten from the glove box.
 Then Arzu attempted to close the door and drive away.